Capitains/tutorial-nemo/4-editorializing-your-texts-cutting-your-text-a-better-way.md

 1. Collection of short forms of texts (Letters, Poems, etc.)
 2. Collection of evolving texts
 3. Large corpora of automatically transformed texts (although it might be good to move to hard-coded at some point)

+## Next

+You're not happy with the collections displayed on your left menu ?
+[Let's organize this](5-editorializing-your-texts-building-virtual-collections-to-arrange-your-texts.md)